 Yoga Wall Ropes Level 1 Certification - www.yogaonthewall.com

 When I'm not teaching yoga, I'm taking care of my husband and two kids.
 They keep me quite busy and can be a little annoying at times but I have to say we have a blast being a family.
 We're nerdy, geeky and like to watch movies from the Marvel comic world.
-We also have a black-lab-inspired sort of dog who keeps demanding long walks and time outdoors playing ball.
+We are also big fans of Good Mythical Morning.
+We also have dog who despite looking like a cross between black lab and greyhound is really a wild combination of Australian Cattle Dog, Great Pyrenees and Lab.
 When I'm able to sneak in a moment for myself, I'm working out a tune on the guitar, violin or piano.
 I am honestly a mess and can't figure out which instrument to focus on.
 I am an iambic pentameter junkie.
 I have to say, the Shakespeare Star Wars series is actually quite good.
 I hope that Shakespeare Dallas performs these live some day.

 If you're out at a park don't be surprised if you see me sitting up on a limb in a tree.
 Tree climbing is one of those fun, rare and not very practical skills I acquired.
 However, I'm told this may come in handy during a zombie apocalypse.

 Thoughts about the logo from the founder Sandi Tindal